cpsamtec/virtuin/README.md

 #### Package

 Make sure you have completed *Build* steps first.
-To package to create an installable executable run
+To package and create an installable executable

 ``` yarn run package ```